-Designed and built by Robert Smythson (of Longleat and Wollaton Hall fame), Hardwick Hall is a one of the UKs finest examples of an Elizabethan ‘prodigy house’, a term for ostentatious palatial-style homes built by courtiers and described as ‘noble palaces of an awesome scale’ and ‘proud, ambitious heaps’.
+Designed and built by Robert Smythson (of Longleat and Wollaton Hall fame), Hardwick Hall is one of the UK’s finest examples of an Elizabethan ‘prodigy house’, a term for ostentatious palatial-style homes built by courtiers and described as ‘noble palaces of an awesome scale’ and ‘proud, ambitious heaps’.

-It was built between 1590 and 1597 for Elizabeth, Dowager Countess of Shrewsbury, aka ‘Bess of Hardwick’.
-She was also an ancestress of the Dukes of Devonshire.
-After four marriages to progressively wealthier men including England’s richest man, the Earl of Shrewsbury, she was undoubtedly the richest woman in England after Queen Elizabeth I.
+Hardwick Hall was built between 1590 and 1597 for Elizabeth, Dowager Countess of Shrewsbury, aka ‘Bess of Hardwick’.
+Through a keen head for business and four marriages to progressively wealthier men, including the esteemed George Talbot, 6th Earl of Shrewsbury, Bess rose to become the richest woman in England, second only to Queen Elizabeth I.

-The most striking elements of Hardwick Hall are the vast, multi-paned windows, a statement to Bess of Hardwick’s supreme wealth and power at a time when glass was considered luxurious.
-Even the chimneys were built into the internal structure to create room for more windows.
-It gave rise to the local saying ‘Hardwick Hall; More glass than wall.’
+The most striking elements of Hardwick Hall are the vast, multi-paned windows, a statement to Bess of Hardwick’s supreme wealth and power, particularly at a time when glass was considered luxurious.
+Even the chimneys were built into the Hall’s internal walls to leave room for more windows, and the striking end result gave rise to the local saying ‘Hardwick Hall, more glass than wall.’

 After the 10th Duke of Devonshire died, the house was handed over to the Treasury in lieu of Estate Duty in 1956 and it was subsequently transferred to the National Trust in 1959.